Real estate Errors and Omissions insurance and claims prevention doesn’t have to be complicated or scary.

 Q: What are the riskiest areas of real estate that result in the most E&O claims?

-A: Four areas of real estate work that create the most claims are:
+A: Four areas of real estate work that create the most real estate errors and omissions claims are:

 Q: What is RESPA?

-A: It’s the Real Estate Settlement Procedures Act of 1974.
-And yes, you need to know about it.
-Read more here.
+A: It’s the Real Estate Settlement Procedures Act of 1974, designed to protect consumers.
+RESPA prohibits:

-Q: What does ‘Open House and Showings’ protection cover?
+Q: What does ‘Open House and Showings’ protection in a real estate E&O cover?

 A: This is coverage for any injuries to third parties or damages that occur during open house, showings, or other selling activities (including as a result of your real estate signage).
 Think of it as extra protection for when dogs bite, people slip, or things break.
-Most companies charge high extra fees for this coverage.
-CRES includes it as standard on many policies, or offers it as an option for just a few dollars a year.
+Most companies charge high extra fees for this coverage within a real estate errors and omissions policy.
+CRES either includes it on many policies, or offers it as an option for just a few dollars a year.

-Q: What does Seller’s E&O do?
+Q: What does Seller’s Protection Plan (or Seller’s E&O) do?
 Why don’t I see it offered by other providers?

-A: CRES is known for adding innovative protection to its flagship E&O product.
-Seller’s E&O provides your sellers with $25,000 in E&O coverage to protect them up to 180 days after the sale.
-CRES clients use this as a competitive advantage to attract potential listings.
-CRES members can double the Seller’s E&O to $50,000 and reduce their own retention (out-of-pocket claims expense)* by purchasing a CRES Qualified Home Warranty product (in states where available) for the sellers or buyers!
+A: CRES is known for adding innovative protection to its flagship real estate E&O product.
+Seller’s Protection Plan provides your sellers with $25,000 in errors and omissions coverage to protect them up to 180 days after the sale.
+CRES members use this as a competitive advantage to attract potential listings.
+And you can double the Seller’s Protection Plan coverage to $50,000 and reduce your own retention (out-of-pocket claims expense)* by purchasing a CRES Qualified Home Warranty product (in states where available) for the sellers or buyers!

 Q: Do Building Permit History Reports really help prevent claims?

 A: Yes.
 One in five claims is related to permit issues.
-CRES believes in using Building Permit History Reports so strongly that we include 25 free reports per year with every policy.
+CRES believes in using Building Permit History Reports so strongly that we include 25 free reports per year with every real estate errors and omissions policy.

 Q: What does ‘Legal Services for Risk Management’ mean?